Benedict Cumberbatch: Politics

 In 2003, Cumberbatch joined the Stop the War Coalition protest in London against the Iraq War.
-He addressed activists in a 2010 protest sponsored by the Trade Union Congress in Westminster on the suggested risks to the arts due to spending cuts expected in the Spending Review.
+He addressed activists in a 2010 protest sponsored by the Trades Union Congress in Westminster on the suggested risks to the arts due to spending cuts expected in the Spending Review.
 In 2013, he protested against what he perceived were civil liberties violations by the UK government.

 Cumberbatch is a supporter of LGBT+ rights and in July 2013 officiated at the same-sex marriage of friends.
 Through this ordination he officiated the wedding of Robert Rinder, best known as Judge Rinder, and his partner Seth Cummings.
 For International Women's Day 2014, he was a signatory of Amnesty International's letter to the Prime Minister David Cameron for women's rights in Afghanistan.
 Cumberbatch identifies as a feminist.

 In 2016, Cumberbatch was one of over 280 figures from the arts world who backed a vote for the United Kingdom to stay in the European Union with regard to the June 2016 referendum on that issue.

+In May 2025, Cumberbatch joined over 300 public figures in an open letter calling for UK Prime Minister Keir Starmer to end the country's "complicity" in the "horrors" of the Gaza humanitarian crisis, and in September he took part in Together For Palestine, a four-hour benefit concert where he read a poem by the Palestinian writer Mahmoud Darwish.
+In December 2025 he was among over 200 leading cultural figures calling for the release of jailed Palestinian leader Marwan Barghouti.

+In July 2026, Cumberbatch, Alan Cumming, and Benedict Wong co-authored a statement opposing the proposed Paramount-Warner Bros merger, and encouraging Lisa Nandy, UK's Secretary of State for Digital, Culture, Media and Sport, to intervene in the takeover.